 Hierarchical inclusion rules

 This subclause defines the acceptable children of the standard structure elements defined in the PDF 1.7 namespace and the PDF 2.0 namespace.
 PDF 1.7 elements and PDF 2.0 elements shall not have child or parent PDF 1.7 elements or PDF 2.0 elements that are not explicitly listed in Table 5.

+NOTE 1 The hierarchical rules defined in this clause describe the elements that are permissible as children of each structure type.
+However, further contextual restrictions are described in Clause 5 and ISO 32000-2:2020, 14.8 “Tagged PDF”.

+NOTE 2 The hierarchical rules included in this subclause extend those found in ISO 32000-2:2020, Annex L, and can be considered complete for all elements permitted by this document.
+These extensions pertain to unique PDF 1.7 elements and their interaction with other PDF 1.7 elements and PDF 2.0 elements.
+These requirements fully conform to those found in ISO 32000-2 and associated errata for PDF 2.0 elements.

 These containment requirements shall also apply to structure elements that are role mapped into the PDF 2.0 namespace or PDF 1.7 namespace (except as exempted by Clause 5.2).
 Table 4 provides a legend for use in interpreting Table 5.

-NOTE The hierarchical rules included in this subclause extend those found in ISO 32000-2:2020, Annex L, and can be considered complete for all elements permitted by this document.
-These extensions pertain to unique PDF 1.7 elements and their interaction with other PDF 1.7 elements and PDF 2.0 elements.
-These requirements fully conform to those found in ISO 32000-2 and associated errata for PDF 2.0 elements.

 Table 4 — Legend for valid usage of structure types